Twigs, Branches, Trees, and Forests

-I have a metaphor for language being like a tree with four branching trunks: speaking, listening, reading, and writing.
+We have a metaphor for language being like a tree with four branching trunks: speaking, listening, reading, and writing.
 Like all trees, it has many entwined roots, the foundational skills that manage sounds, symbols, grammar, vocabulary, and so on.
 The language system also has a complex canopy of higher-level thinking skills, such as considering the listener’s (or reader’s) perspective, understanding symbols and main ideas, organizational thinking, etc.

-I help all students, but especially those with reading and writing weakness, to fortify their language roots and canopy, then to use their now-sturdier skills in language arts assignments.
+We help all students, but especially those with reading and writing weakness, to fortify their language roots and canopy, then to use their now-sturdier skills in language arts assignments.